 If you are claiming a refund for a deceased taxpayer, you must complete Arizona Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
+Place Form 131 behind Form 140PY when mailing the return.

 If you are claiming a refund on Form 140PY-SBI for a deceased taxpayer, you must also complete Arizona Form 131-SBI, Claim for Refund on Behalf of Deceased Taxpayer.
-Place both forms on top, when mailing the returns.
+Place Form 131-SBI behind Form 140PY-SBI return, when mailing the returns.